 This is a local trattoria in Trastevere serving the dishes of the Roman tradition.
 The interior, too, with its checkered tablecloths and old Italian cinema images, reeks of tradition.

 Cacio e pepe, amatriciana, carbonara pasta dishes are all included in the menu where traditional local cuisine plays a major role alongside a wide list of national wines.

 - When: Every day from 12.30 pm to 12 am.

 Le Levain, the best bakery in Trastevere

-Inspired by the concept of the French boulangerie (bakery), Le Levain is a “pasticceria” in Trastevere that serves bread, pastries, cakes, and sweets strictly handmade with ingredients of the highest quality.
+Inspired by the French boulangerie (bakery) concept, Le Levain is a “pasticceria” in Trastevere that serves bread, pastries, cakes, and sweets strictly handmade with ingredients of the highest quality.

 This is a fantastic place for breakfast or a lovely casual lunch in Trastevere trying their stuffed baguette bread, croissants, sandwiches and bagels, salads, soups, and pizza.

 - Where: Via Luigi Santini 22/23.